I know, confusing headline,right? Let me explain.

 Let me just start by saying, I KNOW I AM NOT HIS REAL MOM.

-However, this simple statement doesn’t mean that I don’t parent.
-I am constantly having the same conversation with my boyfriend, why can’t she copy me on scheduling emails, keep me in the loop about changes, thank me for essentially taking over as a full-time parent when she was going through a difficult time in her life – in essence, act like I exist??
+However, this statement doesn’t mean that I don’t parent.
+I am constantly reminded in subtle ways that I don’t exist.
+Why can’t she copy me on scheduling emails even though I am essentially care-giver more than she is every week?
+Keep me in the loop about changes she shares with D – in essence, act like I exist??
 I am a good person who is not at all wanting to compete with her as a ‘real’ mom.
-I am virtually ignored until I am needed.
-Feminism teaches us that we have to respect, support and not judge other women.
-I have always been quick with my tongue – not caring much to what cost.
+Feminism teaches us that we have to respect, support and not judge other human beings.
+I take this sentiment to heart.
 Now, I’m a step-mum and whether I like it or not the ‘Other Mother’ is in my life for the long haul.
+I learn everyday to remind myself of my feminist ideals – the responsibility I have to show in action and words – be kind.
 What’s most important about this point is that what I say and do affects my precious 8-year-old.
-For him, I would do anything, including respect his relationship with his mum and encourage him to love his mother no matter what.
+For him, I would do anything, including respect his relationship with his mum and encourage him to love his mother no matter what I may secretly be thinking.

 The Evil Step-Mother:

-There is a lot of negative stigma attached to the label step mother– just think about the words and images associated with the label.
-I have constantly had to push aside the fact that my partner’s mom wouldn’t say my name for the longest time, I was known as “that girl”.
+There is a lot of negative stigma attached to the label step-mother– just think about the words and images associated with the label.
+In the beginning, I constantly had to brush aside the fact that my partner’s mom wouldn’t say my name.
+For the longest time, I was known as “that girl”.
 I realize this was not intentionally to hurt me; it was due to the hurt and mistrust she directed towards the real mom and had nothing to do with me.
-Dealing with this point is the hardest for me because I like to be liked and I also take criticism to heart quite easily.
-Further, the stigma I experience is exacerbated by the fact that I look like I am twenty-five, have re-started my career and have never been married.
+Dealing with this point is the hardest for me because I like to be liked and I also take criticism to heart quite easily in my personal life.
+Further, the stigma I experience as a thirty-something step-mom is exacerbated by the fact that I look like I am twenty-five, have re-started my career and have never been married.
 Oh my god, I must not be an adult!

 Dealing with real moms is a lot like being the nerd in high school.
-I am not invited into the ‘mom club’ and when I am invited, I often have to defend the fact that I don’t want children of my own and also deal with comments like “Well, you’d understand if you had your own”, “It’s different because K’s not yours”, or my favourite, “You’d understand if you were a full-time parent”.
-I feel like saying that just like biological parents, my ‘parenting’ never stops.
+I am not invited into the ‘mom club’ and when I am invited, I often have to defend the fact that I don’t want children of my own and also deal with comments like,”Well, you’d understand if you had your own”, “It’s different because K’s not yours”, or my favourite, “You’d understand if you were a full-time parent”.
+I hold my tongue… what I want to say is this…. just like biological parents, my ‘parenting’ never stops.
 I don’t flip a switch and stop being a parent.
 I constantly think about and worry about K when he’s not around.
+I hold him when he is scared, I make sure he is fed, safe and sheltered, I celebrate with him all the milestones that come along with growing up.

 I bear the red mark– how can I be a good step-mum without having my own kids?
 It is not until I patiently wait to dazzle these women with my personality and experience that the myths are dispelled.
+I fight for respect and it’s tiring.
 Unlike my previous life, I can’t just walk away from these people.
 I have had to learn to deal with other adults that I likely will never enjoy spending time with – all in the name of my amazing 8-year-old.

 Love Comes from the Womb:

-When I worked at an international adoption agency and I would hear stories from adoptive parents.
+When I worked at an international adoption agency, I would heara lot of different stories from adoptive parents.
 One such experience is the myth that adoptive mums can never know the true meaning of motherly love.
 In effect, unless a woman gives birth to a child, one can never experience the real mother/child bond.
-I find that this is something I experience as a step-mom and I’d like to say is one of the most incorrect assumptions of some parents.
+I find that this is something I experience as a step-mom and I’d like to say is one of the most incorrect assumptions of biological parents.
 I have never known a love like this, not even with D. I fiercely love, provide for and defend my child.
 That’s right, my sweet K.

 I’m not going to say that I never let the above stigma and other people’s judgments bother me, or that I don’t experience self-doubt or in a way believe the statements to be true when times get tough.
 Because I do.

 My journey into step-mum-hood has been filled with self-doubt, anxiety and fear of failure.
 But, I try to think mainly of the good stuff like my personal growth; more love, hope and silliness in my life since meeting my son.
-Although this experience doesn’t change my mind about going through that whole child-birth-motherhood-thing, K has brought to me the privilege of blowing on boo-boos to make him feel better, making his lunches (I don’t know why parent’s complain about lunches?), the delight to provide guidance when he needs help with friendships, school work or just enlighten him about his curiosities surrounding life.
+Although this experience doesn’t change my mind about going through that whole child-birth-motherhood-thing, K has brought to me the privilege of blowing on boo-boos to make him feel better, making his lunches (I don’t know why parent’s complain about lunches?), the delight to provide guidance when he needs help with friendships, school work or just enlighten him about his curiosities surrounding life, including his interest in feminism!!
 He has given me the gift of a child’s unconditional love.

 I recognize and I am thankful for the fact that I am now a better person because I welcomed new descriptors into my feminist ideal.